jaisor/ESP_LED_Controller/README.md

 ## Features
 * Two LED rings - outer (141 LEDs) and inner (126 LEDs) wired up in series for a total of 267 LEDs
 * Controlled by ESP32 (most stable).
-Code is compatible with ESP8266, but I was encountering stability issues with wifi and longer LED strips.
+Code is compatible with ESP8266, but I was suffering stability issues with wifi and longer LED strips.
-* WiFi capable
+* WiFi connected
     * creates a default AP, listening to http://192.168.4.1
-    * allows joining an existing 2.4GHz network
+    * capable of joining existing 2.4GHz networks
     * serves a webpage for managing LED - strip size, mode, brightness

 ## Components